EmbodiedOcc: Embodied 3D Occupancy Prediction for Vision-based Online Scene Understanding: Introduction

-To bridge the gap between existing research and practical scenarios, we formulate an embodied 3D occupancy prediction task to evaluate the ability of a perception model to explore an unknown scene progressively.
-We propose a Gaussian-based EmbodiedOcc framework to accomplish this new task.
-We initialize the global scene with uniform 3D semantic Gaussians and progressively update them located within the field of view observed by the agent.
-Throughout the whole exploration process, we maintain an explicit global memory of 3D Gaussians, accompanied by a Gaussian-to-voxel splatting module~\cite{huang2025gaussianformer} which derives the current 3D occupancy.
-Specifically, we propose a local prediction module for each update, extracting semantic features from the observed monocular image and incorporating them via deformable cross-attention.
-These well-integrated features are used to update the Gaussians within the frustum.
-Our local prediction module employs a simple yet effective depth-aware branch to introduce explicit hint information for each Gaussian, ensuring the update of these Gaussians to better align with the local structures.
-During the continuous exploration of the same scene by the agent, the Gaussians within the current frustum are taken from the memory, and those updated before can provide information of high confidence for the update of this frame.
-This ensures the consistency of the 3D representation during the fusion and update process, which actually benefits from the physical meaning and structural information of Gaussians.

-We reorganize an EmbodiedOcc-Scannet benchmark for the embodied 3D occupancy prediction task based on the locally annotated Occ-Scannet dataset~\cite{dai2017scannet, yu2024monocular}.
-Experiments demonstrate that our EmbodeidOcc outperforms existing methods in terms of local occupancy prediction and accomplishes the embodied occupancy prediction of indoor scenes with high accuracy and strong expandability.
+To bridge this gap, we formulate a new embodied 3D occupancy prediction task to evaluate the ability to progressively explore an unknown scene using only visual inputs.
+We propose an EmbodiedOcc framework based on Gaussian memories to accomplish this task, considering the explicity and structural nature of 3D Gaussians.
+We initialize the global scene with uniform 3D semantic Gaussians and progressively update the Gaussians within the field of view observed by the agent.
+Throughout the exploration process, we maintain an explicit global memory of 3D Gaussians as the global understanding and derive the global 3D occupancy with Gaussian-to-voxel splatting~\cite{huang2025gaussianformer}.
+Specifically, we propose a structure-aware local refinement module to update the relevant Gaussians within the current frustum.
+We employs a simple yet effective depth-aware branch to introduce explicit structural information for each Gaussian, ensuring the update of these Gaussians to better align with the global representation.
+During the continuous exploration, we read out Gaussians within the current frustum from the memory as inputs to the local module for refinement.
+We assign high confidence values for updated Gaussians and use them to reweight information from the memory and the current input.
+This ensures the consistency of the 3D representation during the fusion and update process.
+We reorganize an EmbodiedOcc-ScanNet benchmark for the embodied 3D occupancy prediction task based on the locally annotated Occ-ScanNet dataset~\cite{dai2017scannet, wu2020scfusion, yu2024monocular}.
+Experiments show that our EmbodiedOcc outperforms existing methods by a large margin and accomplishes embodied occupancy prediction with high accuracy and efficiency.